hezhen/spider-course-5/wechat/readme.md

 -- webservice.py 后台的web服务，基于 python3，可以通过 http://127.0.0.1:9999 来访问

 # Run it
-1. Open url http://[Your Computer IP]:8001 to install certificate to your mobile phone
+1. Open url [http://[Your Computer IP]:8002]() to install certificate to your mobile phone.
+On iPhone, you must also trust the certificate at **General -> About -> Certificate Trust Settings**
-2. Set proxy to Host: [Your Computer IP], Port: 8002 on your mobile phone
+2. Set proxy to Host: [Your Computer IP], Port: 8001 on your mobile phone
-3. Start webservice: python3 webservice.py
+3. Start webservice: `python3 webservice.py`
 4. Make sure MongoDB and Mysql server are correctly configured and started
+5. Run anyproxy: `anyproxy -i -r biz_collect_rule.js` to collect wechat accounts or `anyproxy -i -r wxrule` to save wechat articles